ChalkTalk/qa-interview/README.md

 There is an API for submitting exam questions and calculating scores.
 The application is running, but has some issues.
 Your job is to identify them and fix them.

 - Write an integration that tests the happy path: submit 3 answers and check if they are correct.
 - Write unit tests where appropriate.
-At least test loading the data and reponses.
+At minimum, test loading the data and responses.
 - You can use any standard python libraries or standards for testing.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - This project must be done in Python.
 Feel free to use your favorite libraries, we don't have a preference.